SheplX/Fully-Integrated-Pipeline/README.md

 ![Grafana_cluster_metrics](./Screenshots/Grafana_cluster_metrics.png)

-- Let's try to create custom dashboards, for example, I want to check pod metrics for my python application if it's up and running or not.
+- Let's try to create custom dashboards, for example, I want to check pod metrics for my Python application if it's up and running or not.
 I will select pod metrics that have a ready status and create a new query. we will find the pod is up and running.

 ![Grafana_application_pod](./Screenshots/Grafana_application_pod.png)
 ![Grafana_application_pod-2](./Screenshots/Grafana_application_pod-2.png)